hoppy1977/minfos-beer-fridge-client/README.md

 # minfos-beer-fridge-client
 Arduino code that runs on the MBF fridge box.

+## Introduction
+The MBF system is intended to be zero maintenance.
+From time-to-time, however you may need to make a code change.
+The most likely reason for this is if you re-deploy the [MBF serverless stack](https://github.com/hoppy1977/minfos-beer-fridge), which would cause a new API endpoint to be generated.

+## Setting up the hardware

+## Setting up Visual Code

+## Configuring the Arduino IDE

+## Uploading Code

+## Debugging

 Requirments:
 * Visual Code
 * Visual Studio Code extension for Arduino